Does Public Accountability Actually Work? The Surprising Truth

 What is the difference between public accountability and structured accountability?▾

-Public accountability is simply announcing a goal to others.
+Public accountability is simply announcing a goal to others, typically once to a broad audience.
 Structured accountability involves ongoing, scheduled check-ins where you report specific progress to a designated person.
-The latter dramatically increases goal success rates while the former can actually reduce effort.
+Public announcements can decrease effort (Gollwitzer, 2009), while structured reporting doubles success rates (Matthews, 2015) and can push them to 95% with regular appointments (ASTD).

 Ready to stop making excuses?